Ski Portillo

 Get on the slingshots early.
 Lake Run and the Roca Jack lines are the headline lift-served terrain.

-Hotel dining is included in standard packages — multi-course dinners, themed nights, formal seating.
+Hotel dining is included in standard packages, multi-course dinners, themed nights, formal seating.
+The bar, hot tub and disco are the entire scene.

 Strong for families who want everything in one place.
 Kids' programs run during peak weeks.

-Workable — the fixed weekly cycle creates instant trip-mates.
+Workable, the fixed weekly cycle creates instant trip-mates.
 Singles supplements apply.

-High-altitude, often dry and sunny, with strong storm cycles.
+High altitude, often dry and sunny, with strong storm cycles.
 Wind closures of upper terrain do happen.

-When you want a defining, single-property ski week with full board, world-class terrain, and the iconic Laguna del Inca setting.
+When you want a defining, single-property ski week with full board, world-class terrain and the iconic Laguna del Inca setting.

 Let's build the itinerary.